fguignard/UncELMe/README.rst

 * The ELMEnsemble, ELMEnsembleRidge and ELMEnsembleRidgeCV classes, which allows ensemble of ELM, ELMRidge and ELMRidgeCV estimators.

 * Estimates of model variance for the ensemble.
-This part is in progress and contains for the moment naive estimates for the homoskedastic and heteroskedastic non-regularized cases.
+This part is in progress and contains homoskedastic and heteroskedastic estimates for the  non-regularized and regularized cases.

 The package can be installed via pip install command.